 - a.
 The redeveloper shall provide a comprehensive parking plan that addresses the proposed MOB development and existing Hospital needs.
 The comprehensive parking plan shall, at a minimum, include the locations of: all parking for employees, patients, and general visitors; parking restricted to valet, compact spaces, ambulances, and other restricted parking; locations for deliveries and loading; and bicycle parking areas.
-Provided for MOB. - b.
+Parking plan should be submitted, including plan for managing visitor and valet parking.
+No bicycle parking areas provided. - b.
 The redeveloper and hospital shall prepare a new parking study three (3) years after the issuance of the Certificate of Occupancy for the MOB, and every five (5) years thereafter, and shall submit such studies to Montclair and Glen Ridge for administrative review.
 If the review conducted by either Board determines that the parking supply is insufficient, the Hospital shall be required to go back to both Boards to resolve the parking problem.
 Should be condition of approval. - c.
 Any new development within the campus must be able to provide dedicated parking for those new uses, above and beyond the existing parking supply.
 Provided.